 About Dodgers Digest

-Chad Moriyama was born and raised in Hawaii, but he’s been a Dodger fan for as long as he can remember thanks to his father’s brainwashing.
-He has been writing about the Dodgers since 2008, most recently at Chad Moriyama.
-His work has been published or referenced by many outlets, including ESPN, Grantland, Baseball Prospectus, FanGraphs, and the Los Angeles Times.
-His goal is to use a mix of the statistics and scouting worlds to provide the best analysis possible.
+Chad Moriyama was born and raised in Hawaii, but he’s been a Dodgers fan for as long as he can remember thanks to his father’s brainwashing.
+He has been writing about the Dodgers since 2008, for better or worse.
 Chances are he’ll be sleeping when important news goes down.
-Watch his GIFS at MLB GIFS.
 Follow Chad on Twitter at @ChadMoriyama.
 Email Chad.

 Daniel Brim grew up in the Los Angeles area and remains a Dodger fan despite living on the East Coast.
 As an engineer, he’s fascinated by the math and science behind the game of baseball.
 He started “Blog To The Score” in late 2013 to dig deeper into the numbers behind the Dodgers.
 In its brief lifespan, it gained attention from local and national media.
 You can find him spending way too much time in the comments section or on Twitter at @DanielBrim.
 Email Daniel.